Receiving feedback as a manager and creating a feedback culture

 This means managers end up learning more about what they can build on rather than what you need to stop or change.

-We wanted to ask our expert, for some specific advice for managers about covering the hardest areas to give your boss feedback on.
+We asked our expert for some specific advice about the hardest areas to give your boss feedback on.
+And we decided to focus on a common area where lots of teams struggle to give their managers negative feedback: micromanagement.

 “Usually the reason for micromanaging is because you're scared,” says Steve.
 “In general when people feel unsafe, they tend to lean in and try to take control.
 So, the reasons for micromanaging can range from worrying about an aspect of work, being embarrassed that the employee’s work isn’t good enough, or the manager lacking confidence in their own role.

 Perhaps they’ve been recently promoted and are used to receiving credit for great work.
-But as a manager you’re not actually supposed to do the work anymore.
-Managers are supposed to help other people do the work, and – crucially – are meant to get validation from bringing other people forward.”
+But as a manager, you should be helping others to do the work and getting validation from enabling and lifting up your team.”

 Steve believes that micromanagers are wired to get gratification from doing the work and taking credit for that, and that micromanagement happens when managers feel unsafe, so they revert to controlling and often (sometimes even unintentionally) undermining behaviours.